DILLONDNGUYEN/show_your_keyboard/README.md

 # Show Your Keyboard
-Place to show off custom keyboards
+A place to show off and admire custom keyboards or regular ones!
+Upload a picture of your keyboard with a description of the parts in your keyboard.
+If unknown just the name of the keyboard will do.